jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 There are two environments where the ``jupyterhub`` package is installed:

 #.
-The *hub environment*, which is where the JupyterHub server process
+The *hub environment*: which is where the JupyterHub server process
    runs.
 This is started with the ``jupyterhub`` command, and is what people generally think of as JupyterHub.

 #.
-The *notebook user environments*.
-This is where the user notebook
+The *notebook user environments*: This is where the user notebook
    servers are launched from, and is probably custom to your own installation.
 This could be just one environment (different from the hub environment) that is shared by all users, one environment